changeworld/azure-docs.pl-pl/articles/storage/blobs/storage-quickstart-blobs-dotnet.md

     // Otherwise, let the user know that they need to define the environment variable.
     Console.WriteLine(
-        "A connection string has not been defined in the system environment variables. " + "Add a environment variable named 'storageconnectionstring' with your storage " + "connection string as a value.");
+        "A connection string has not been defined in the system environment variables. " + "Add an environment variable named 'storageconnectionstring' with your storage " + "connection string as a value.");
     Console.WriteLine("Press any key to exit the sample application.");
     Console.ReadLine();